MCZhi/GameFormer/README.md

 <br> **[[arXiv]](https://arxiv.org/abs/2303.05760)** &nbsp;**[[Project Website]](https://mczhi.github.io/GameFormer/)**

 ## Overview
-What you can expect in this repository 🤟:
+In this repository, you can expect to find the following features:

+Included 🤟:
-* Code for interaction prediction (joint model) on WOMD
+* Code for interaction prediction using a joint model on WOMD
 * Code for open-loop planning on selected scenarios on WOMD
-* For the closed-loop planning on the nuPlan dataset, please go to [GameFormer Planner](https://github.com/MCZhi/GameFormer-Planner)

-What you might not find in this repository 😵:
+Not included 😵:
-* Code for interaction prediction (marginal model with EM ensemble)
+* Code for the marginal model with EM ensemble for interaction prediction on WOMD
-* Code for closed-loop planning on WOMD, please refer to our previous work [DIPP](https://github.com/MCZhi/DIPP)
+* Code for closed-loop planning on WOMD.
+For that, please refer to our previous work [DIPP](https://github.com/MCZhi/DIPP)
 * Code to pack and submit the prediction results to the WOMD Interaction Prediction Challenge

+For experimentation on the nuPlan dataset, please visit the [GameFormer Planner](https://github.com/MCZhi/GameFormer-Planner) repository, which provides a more comprehensive planning framework.

 ## Dataset and Environment